 Most tourists find some of Greece's conventions around service and tipping to be a little confusing since they tend to vary from the traditions found in other countries.
-It's worth taking a little time before you land in Greece to familiarize yourself with the spoken and unspoken rules about gratuities.
-Here are a few pointers.
+It is worth taking a little time before you land in Greece to familiarize yourself with the spoken and unspoken rules about gratuities.

 To understand the bill, first, you need to get the bill.
-And, at most restaurants in Greece, especially those with a large tourist clientele, don't wait for the waiter to bring the bill to you.
+And, at most restaurants in Greece, especially those with a large tourist clientele, do not wait for the waiter to bring the bill to you.

-Tips are not required (just as in the U.S. and other countries) but are expected.
+In Greece, tips are not required (just as in the U.S. and other countries) but are expected.
 As in the U.S., you reward a tip based on good service.
 You should leave a cash tip for the waiter on the same tray containing your bill—roughly 15 to 20 percent of the bill—and a little something on the table for the busser, the person who sets and clears the table.

-If you're dining with Greek friends, they may be surprised at your leaving a tip, but in all but the most traditional places, tips are anticipated.
+If you are dining with Greek friends, they may be surprised that you leave a tip, but in all but the most traditional places, tips are anticipated.
 Do not expect your Greek friends to contribute toward the tip.
 The custom calls for tourists to pay tips, not native Greeks, especially in more remote locations around the country.

-It's usually only about one Euro per person, and while you may not find it at all restaurants in Greece, if you are subject to a cover charge, it's probably not worth arguing about.
-You'll appear uncouth, which is not a great look for a tourist.
+It is usually about one Euro per person, and while you may not find it at all restaurants in Greece, if you are subject to a cover charge, it is not worth arguing about it.

-Taxi drivers serving tourists in Greece expect tips; usually, an amount around 10 percent of the fare is sufficient.
+Taxi drivers serving tourists in Greece expect tips; usually, about 10 percent of the fare is sufficient.
 If your taxi driver is handling your luggage, there will be an official charge added to your fare.
 Passengers are also expected to pay for tolls and any road fees.

-You should definitely give a tip to the person attending that public toilet.
-They're the ones who keep the stalls stocked with toilet paper and new soap available in washrooms.
-Be sure to wash your hands before giving a toilet attendant his gratuity.
+You should remember to give a tip to the person attending the public toilet.
+Attendants keep the stalls stocked with toilet paper and washrooms refilled with soap and paper towels.
+Be sure to wash your hands before giving a toilet attendant a gratuity.

 Be Reasonable About Tipping

-Don't stress about over- or under-tipping while you're a tourist in Greece.
-As long as you are polite and appreciative, most in the service industry there will treat you well.
-Try to get close to the guidelines above, but don't break out your calculator; as in any country, tipping is more of an art than a science.
+Do not stress about over or under-tipping while you are a tourist in Greece.
+As long as you are polite and appreciative, most in the service industry will treat you well.
+Try to use the tipping guidelines, but do not break out your calculator, since, as in any country, tipping is more of an art than a science.